-When I was a copywriter in the early to mid 1980s I was salaried at $300/week plus 5 percent commission on any airtime I sold.
+When I was a copywriter in the early to mid 1980s I was salaried at $300 per week plus five percent commission on any airtime I sold.
 As copywriter, I spent a lot of time with our clients.
 I gained a rapport with them and the reps at the local network affiliate stations.
 As the result, when a client wanted to buy more airtime, they would do it through me.
 It seems our sales reps were of the ‘love them and leave them’ mentality.
 Once they had their commission checks in hand, they never bothered to build a relationship with our clients.
 That turned out to be good for me and our clients.
 We had repeat customers as the result and I was making damn good money.
-In addition, I freelanced for the editing company we used to the tune of $50/hour.
+In addition, I freelanced for the editing company we used to the tune of $50 per hour.
 As a young, vibrant single girl in the ‘80’s I was high on the hog.

 Flash forward to 2011.